delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Data_Ingestion.md

 ## Defining Your Linked Source Data Format

-In order to be able to successfully do the copying required, plugins might need to get some information from the user.
+In order to be able to successfully do the copying required, plugins might need to get some information from the end-user of your plugin.
 In our case, we need to connect from the staging environment to the source environment using the `scp` tool.
 This means we need to know the username and password.

 Again, we will be using a JSON schema to define the data format.
 The user will be presented with a UI that lets them provide all the information our schema specifies.